braboj/tutorial-git/02-Concepts/05-index.md

 ## Index

-The index is a binary file (generally kept in .git/index) containing a sorted list of path names, each with permissions and the hashcode of a blob object.
+The index is a binary file in ***.git/index*** containing a sorted list of file names with their access mode and the hashcode of the corresponding blob object.

 ```shell
 $ git ls-files --stage